basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 1. Make certain that the original Riak Search (version 1) and link walking are not required.
 Enabling security will break this functionality.
-If you wish to use security and search together, you will need to use the [[new Search feature|Using Search]].
+If you wish to use security and Search together, you will need to use the [[new Search feature|Using Search]].
-1. Because Riak security requires a secure SSL connection, you will need to generate appropriate SSL certs, [[enable SSL|Authentication and Authorization#Enabling-SSL]] and establish a [[certification configuration|Authentication and Authorization#Certificate-Configuration]] on each node
+1. Because Riak security requires a secure SSL connection, you will need to generate appropriate SSL certs, [[enable SSL|Authentication and Authorization#Enabling-SSL]] and establish a [[certification configuration|Authentication and Authorization#Certificate-Configuration]] on each node. **If you enable security without having established a functioning SSL connection, all requests to Riak will fail**.
 1. Define [[users|Authentication and Authorization#User-Management]]
    and, optionally, groups
 1. Define an [[authentication source|Authentication and